 Creativity and innovation

 The coronavirus pandemic has led to previously tech-shy companies and employees having to adopt new technology and processes quickly.
-This will not have been easy for many companies, but having been put in such an uncertain scenario with no option but to change the way they do business, they will now know they are capable of taking risks and trying new things when the situation demands it.
+This will not have been easy for many companies, however having been put in such an uncertain scenario with no option but to change the way they do business, they will now know they are capable of taking risks and trying new things when the situation demands it.

-Once we return to the office, many of us will do so knowing that creating and implementing new ways of working that can drive our business forward is a realistic possibility, and a risk worth taking.
+Once we return to the office, many of us will do so knowing that creating and implementing new ways of working that can drive your business forward is a realistic possibility, and a risk worth taking.